PeculiarVentures/hancock-samples/create_transaction/README.md

 # Hancock create transaction example

-This example will create a new transaction and send it yo specified person.
+This example will create a new transaction and send it to specified person.

 Run example script:
 - Run the example with `node index.js API_TOKEN FILE_ID RECIPIENT_EMAIL`.